illinoistech-itm/jhajek/itmt-430/tooling-assignment-vagrant/Readme.md

 Let us try this.
 Choose the Ubuntu 22.04 jammy64 system's Vagrantfile and let us open it for editing.
 Let us uncomment line 35 and let us uncommand line 52, 57, and 58, changing the value on line 57 to 4096 if you have the extra memory or 2048 at least.
 If your Jammy virtual machine is running, form the host OS issue the command: `vagrant reload --provision` or if powered off `vagrant up --provision`.

 To further check the results after the command `vagrant ssh` is issued from the Ubuntu CLI type the command: `free --giga` to see how much memory is in the system.
 To test the private network, let us install a webserver by issuing the command: `sudo apt update; sudo apt-get install nginx`.
-From your host OS, open a web-browser to `http://192.168.56.10` and you will be met by a Welcome to Nginx message.
+From your host OS, open a web-browser to `http://192.168.56.10` and you will be met by a Welcome to Nginx message. **Note:** your IP address could be different -- it depends on the value you set on line 34 in your `Vagrantfile`.

 ### Reset a Virtual Machine